lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

         Simbad (http://simbad.u-strasbg.fr/simbad/sim-fid).
     """

-  Note in the ``description`` field how we can add long, multi-line descriptions.
+  Note in the ``description`` field how we can add long, multi-line descriptions by placing the >- on the first line and indenting from the "description" attribute.

 ``rot_value``
   Float with the rotator positioning value.